-- Tetraplegic (also known as quadriplegia) where life expectancy is a minimum 25 years with significant disabilities, assistance required for everyday bodily functions, physical pain and suffering yet full awareness of their condition and surroundings, will attract the highest level of compensation.
+- Tetraplegic (also known as quadriplegia) where life expectancy is a minimum of 25 years with significant disabilities, assistance required for everyday bodily functions, physical pain and suffering yet full awareness of their condition and surroundings, will attract the highest level of compensation.
 Payments of between £324,600 and £403,990 are advised for this particular condition.

-Compensation For Minor injuries
+Compensation for minor injuries

 - Minor injuries where there is full recovery within seven days will likely attract compensation up to a maximum of £690.

 - Where the recovery period, leading to a full recovery, is no more than 28 days the claimant may receive compensation from £690 up to £1,370.

 - Injuries, where a full recovery is expected within three months, can attract compensation from £1,370 up to £2,450.

 The fact that children are not legally allowed to represent themselves does not stop them from being compensated for NHS negligence.
 That’s because, if you become their litigation friend, you could act on their behalf.

 Once the paperwork has been completed, the process will proceed much the same as any other claim except that you’ll discuss the claim with your solicitor rather than your child.
 If the claim is successful, any compensation awarded will be checked for fairness by a court.

 Until your child turns 18 years old, any compensation will be held in a court account but as their litigation friend, you can ask for funds to be released for care costs, treatment or anything else that will benefit your child by writing to the court.